CloudWorks—This is How We Use It, Part 4: Using CloudWorks APIs With AWS Lambda

 Click on "Permissions" and on the role name link.

-And on the next screen, click on "Attach policies" and select the policy you've created in Step 2.
+On the following screen, click on "Attach policies" and select the policy you've created in Step 2.

 Now, click again on "Attach policies" and look for the secret policy you created in Step 1.